Blackface Naija: In Plantashun Boyz

 Blackface was a founding member of the Nigerian band Plantashun Boyz that he formed in 2000 with 2Baba and musician Chibuzor Oji (better known as Faze).
 Blackface and 2Baba met during his secondary education in Benue.
 Faze joined a brief while later in Enugu.

 The band released two successful albums Body and Soul in 2000 and Sold Out in 2003.
 The band broke up in 2004, to be briefly reunited in 2007 for just one more album Plan B.

 Although he kept sustainable relations with Faze, his rift with 2Baba widened, particularly over the rights to the song "African Queen".

 Solo career

 After the Plantashun Boiz split up in 2004, Blackface led a solo musical career.
 He released the hip hop album Ghetto Child in May 2004 collaborating with several artists.
 The album contains "Hard Life" featuring Alabai as the first single.
 He also recorded a full album for his crew D Tribunal called What We Are.

 After Ghetto Child, he released Evergreen, Jungle Fever, Me, Musiq and I, Dancehall Business, and the prospective Defender.

 Personal life

-Blackface was married to Dayo for eight years and has two children, Caroline and Alex.
+Blackface was married to Dayo for eight years and has two children.
 The couple agreed to separate, pending divorce procedures.